etaoins/arret/README.md

 ## Status

-Currently parsing, lowering, macros, type checking and limited constant evaluation are implemented.
+Currently parsing, macros, type checking and limited constant evaluation are implemented.
 A basic garbage collected runtime is provided with a partial set of data types.

 There is no support for calling functions implemented in Rust or code generation.